-Small and medium size businesses aren't usually familiar with collaboration process and need a lot of hand-holding.
+Small and medium-sized businesses aren't usually familiar with the collaboration process and need a lot of hand-holding.
 The good news is that they're flexible and you can get a lot of things done rather quickly.
 Invite them on a project and show them how you work behind the curtains - they'll appreciate the show and get a chance to learn something new.

 The hardest question for them seems to be “name 3 websites you like, 3 you dislike, and why” because they don't know where to start; so make their job easier by suggesting some solutions yourself and asking them what they think.